molgenis/molgenis-frontend/README.md

 ## Environment
 When developing client code, you will need to following tools:
- - Node v8.9.0 (LTS version) and included NPM version
+ - Node v8.11.3 (LTS version) and included NPM version
  - Yarn v1.10.3 or greater

-The project is built using [lerna](https://lernajs.io/) to manage the monorepo and [yarn](https://yarnpkg.com/) as the npm client.
+The project is built using [lerna](https://lerna.js.org/) to manage the monorepo and [yarn](https://yarnpkg.com/) as the npm client.

+> note: It can be hard to migrate from old to new versions.
+Please check the [troubleshooting guide](TROUBLESHOOTING.md) if you have trouble setting up the environment.

 ## Developing
 To get started run